IACS UR E26

 Case Study: The Vendor VPN Nightmare

 Shipowner discovered (during cyber incident investigation) that 8 different equipment suppliers had "permanent" VPN connections to ship systems.
 Some had been active for years without shipowner knowledge.
+No explicit access approval, no session termination from ship, no MFA, no logging.
+Root cause: shore connectivity treated as "vendor's responsibility" rather than integrated into zone design.

-Pitfall #6: Static Documentation for Dynamic Systems
+Static Documentation for Dynamic Systems

 The Mistake

-Creating beautiful Zones and Conduit Diagrams during newbuild—then never updating them as the ship evolves.
+Creating beautiful Zones and Conduit Diagrams during newbuild — then never updating them as the ship evolves.

 The Reality